-In late 2015, the CRC began to notice during their monthly biodiversity surveys around the Placencia Lagoon various water birds ill, dead, or having issues with flying or walking.
-After one particular night during a routine crocodile eyeshine survey in which a bird just fell out of the mangroves and almost hit our kayak, the CRC realized it was time to take action and investigate what was causing the unusual behavior, illness and mortality in the local avian community.
+In late 2015, the CRC began observing during their weekly biodiversity surveys around the Placencia Lagoon various water birds ill, dead, or having issues with flying or walking.
+We then began to observe a pattern of a high rate of ill or dead birds in various locations around the Placencia Lagoon every 3 - 4 months.
+After one particular night during a routine crocodile eyeshine survey in October 2017 in which a bird fell out of the mangroves and plunged into the water (almost hitting our kayak) and never resurfacing, the CRC realized it was time to take action and investigate what was causing the unusual behavior, illness, and mortality in the local avian community.
 We consulted with the Belize Bird Networking Group who agreed that an investigation was highly warranted to assess if there was a virus, bacteria, parasite, or something human-related (such as pesticide run-off) impacting the health of the birds around the Placencia Lagoon.
-Thanks to the Belize Bird Rescue, the CRC was put in contact with two avian experts from the United States.
+Thanks to the Belize Bird Rescue (BBR), the CRC was put in contact with two avian experts from the United States.
 Dr. Sheila Scoville is currently a professor at the Eastern Virginia Medical School in the Department of Pathology and Anatomy, which includes a background in investigating the effects of environmental contamination on avian health.
 Peter Doherty is a freelance field ornithologist, and builder of custom nets to capture birds for ornithological research (Hawkseye Nets).